Asset Search Services - Nationwide Asset Investigation Company

 Our skip trace service helps attorneys, process servers, collection agencies, and investigators locate individuals for service of process, judgment enforcement, heir searches, and legal proceedings.
 We search public and private databases using advanced search techniques to find current addresses, contact information, and identity verification data.

 When debtors move without providing forwarding addresses, defendants evade service, or beneficiaries need to be located for estate matters, our skip trace investigations provide the intelligence needed to complete legal actions.
-All searches are conducted for legitimate legal purposes in compliance with applicable privacy regulations including the Driver's Privacy Protection Act (DPPA) and state-specific privacy laws.
+All searches comply with the Driver's Privacy Protection Act (DPPA) and state-specific privacy laws.

 Skip Trace Report Includes:

-- Legal names & known aliases — variations, maiden names, AKAs
+- Legal names & aliases — variations, maiden names, AKAs

 - Identity verification — SSN validation, DOB confirmation